 Autumn’s the perfect time to sneak in a bit of golf before the winter chill sets in.
 Arrowtown’s golf courses rate among the best in New Zealand – all three made the top 10 in New Zealand Golf magazine’s 2019 rankings.
 Which course will you choose?
 Exclusive The Hills, home of the New Zealand Open?
 Gorgeous Millbrook with its 27 holes and attached resort?
 Or Arrowtown Golf Club with its spectacular views and welcoming club vibe?Photo: Arrowtown Golf Course: Lois McArtney

 Autumn Festival is a highlight of the year for Arrowtown, a time when we welcome in visitors to find out what we’re about.
 It’s a six-day celebration of all the things that make Arrowtown special – history, nature, community, art, music and all-around fun.
-Join us at the Akarua Arrowtown Autumn Festival from 23 to 28 April.
+Although the Akarua Arrowtown Autumn Festival has been postponed due to the COVID-10 pandemic, it will go ahead again in 2021 sometime in April. .
 Go to a show, take a guided walk, come to the parade and market day, watch the gold-panning championships, take part in a fun run or a trapeze workshop.
 The options are endless, and many are free.Photo: Arrowtown Autumn Festival Parade, APBA